John Bardeen: University of Illinois

+Research

 Invention of the transistor

-On December 23, 1947, Bardeen and Brattain were working without Shockley when they succeeded in creating a point-contact transistor that achieved amplification.
+On December 23, 1947, Bardeen and Walter Brattain were working without William Shockley when they succeeded in creating a point-contact transistor that achieved amplification.
 By the next month, Bell Labs' patent attorneys started to work on the patent applications.

 Bell Labs' attorneys soon discovered that Shockley's field effect principle had been anticipated and patented in 1930 by Julius Lilienfeld, who filed his MESFET-like patent in Canada on October 22, 1925.

 Shockley publicly took the lion's share of the credit for the invention of the transistor; this led to a deterioration of Bardeen's relationship with him.
 Bell Labs management, however, consistently presented all three inventors as a team.
 Shockley eventually infuriated and alienated Bardeen and Brattain, essentially blocking the two from working on the junction transistor.
 Bardeen began pursuing a theory for superconductivity and left Bell Labs in 1951.
 Brattain refused to work with Shockley further and was assigned to another group.
 Neither Bardeen nor Brattain had much to do with the development of the transistor beyond the first year after its invention.

 The "transistor" (a portmanteau of "transconductance" and "resistor") was 1/50 the size of the vacuum tubes it replaced in televisions and radios, used far less power, was far more reliable, and it allowed electrical devices to become more compact.